 - Mid-range salaries with approximately three to five years' experience are usually around £28,000 to £40,000.

 Salaries are usually a combination of a basic salary (a guaranteed amount, regardless of sales made) and a bonus or commission (an amount based on the quantity sold).
 The combined amount is often referred to as on-target earnings (OTE).
-The salary shown in a job advert is often the OTE.
 Commission may be calculated as a percentage of or a flat rate for every sale.
 It can be capped or uncapped.

 As considerable travel is often required, many employers provide a company car, petrol allowance or subsidised mileage in your own car.

 Income figures are intended as a guide only.

 Working hours vary according to the sector but are generally quite long, with the pressure to meet targets making late finishes a regular part of the job, especially at the end of the employer's financial quarter or year.

 What to expect